Pavel-A-S/For_Experiments/README.md

 The "Easy Shop" comes with a pre-filled default database.
 If you want to look at project just make follow steps:

-- Copy project on your desktop
+- Copy project on your desktop.
-- Prepare it as usual
+- Prepare it as usual.
 - Install all missing programs like ImageMagick, Sendmail, Gems, etc.
 - All should work out of the box.

 To get access use next credentials:

-As admin - login: pavel.a.s.1985@gmail.com, password: 12345678
+- As admin.
+Login: pavel.a.s.1985@gmail.com, password: 12345678

-As manager - login: manager@funnyway.ru, password: 12345678
+- As manager.
+Login: manager@funnyway.ru, password: 12345678

-As customer - login: customer@funnyway.ru, password: 12345678
+- As customer.
+Login: customer@funnyway.ru, password: 12345678

 P.S.
 In case of any problem you can write me at Pavel.A.S.1985@gmail.com